 A logo is essentially a symbol and creating one is not as easy as it may appear.
 It needs to be simple enough to be recognised at a glance, while also being distinctive and representing your brand well.

-Professional logo designers may be able to create a logo for you if you don’t feel comfortable designing it yourself.
+Professional logo designers may be able to create a brand logo for you if you don’t feel comfortable designing it yourself with a logo maker.

 Answer important questions about your business first